DockTail Documentation

 - "docktail.service.port=80"

-HTTPS with Auto TLS
+HTTPS With Auto TLS

 services: